 From left to right:

 This core compentence is based on the unique combination of Design Principes and Flexible Multibody Modelling (SPACAR) enabling fast and efficient analysis required for optimization.
-Please see the movie in the link below:
+Please see the movie below:

 - Semiconductor equipment (ASML)